PDWR/LockMyFiles/README.md

 ## How to use this project

-First, we need to use pyinstaller to packet it as exe files, we need to packet 3 files there generate_rsa_keys.py, encrypt.py, decrypt.py!
+First, we need to use pyinstaller to packet it as exe files, we need to packet 3 files they are generate_rsa_keys.py, encrypt.py, decrypt.py!

 	pyinstaller -F generate_rsa_keys.py
 	pyinstaller -F encrypt.py